 Jesus, however, went even further than merely adding instructions to an old celebration.
 Now, rather than remembering how the angel of death “passed over” those homes with lamb’s blood on their doorposts, they were to remember His broken body and His shed blood.
-Ultimately, the new command was to remember a new rescue, and how, through Christ’s death, death is not merely avoided but finally defeated.
+Ultimately, the new command was to remember a new rescue and how, through Christ’s death, death is not merely avoided but finally defeated.

 Since at least the mid-20th century, the American Church has been divided over whether it should be primarily about proclaiming truth or about serving others.
-More recently, the volume in this debate has significantly increased.
+More recently, the volume of this debate has significantly increased.
 The Lord’s Supper and Jesus’ “new” command remind us that this is a false dichotomy, an unnecessary choice to make.
 Truth and love need never be separated and should never be separated.
-On the same night when Jesus commanded us to remember how His broken body and shed blood rescues us from sin (that’s the truth), He commanded us to demonstrate our new life by serving others (that’s love).
+On the same night when Jesus commanded us to remember how His broken body and shed blood rescue us from sin (that’s the truth), He commanded us to demonstrate our new life by serving others (that’s love).

 We need not choose between truth and love.
 In fact, we must not choose.
 They always go together, because they are both grounded in the same Source, or specifically, the same Person.

-Jesus embodied truth and love, not only in the event we commemorate this day, but every event we remember this Holy Week.
+Jesus embodied truth and love, not only in the event we commemorate this day, but in every event we remember this Holy Week.
 He is truth.
 He is love.

-And, He has risen.
-Indeed.
+And, He has risen, indeed.

 Have a Follow-up Question?